Right Between the I's

 We don’t think our perception is economical; we think it’s perfect.
 When we look at something, we think we see everything.
 But we don’t.
 Same with memory: we might think we remember everything, especially commonly encountered things like the words to the National Anthem, or the details on the surface of a penny—but we don’t.
 Our brains are wired to give us the most bang for the buck; they strip out all sorts of stuff that seems unimportant at the time.
 But we don’t know what’s been stripped out.
 One of the consequences of this is that we tend to be overconfident about the things we think we do know.
 And overconfidence is a huge cause of human error.

-Joseph Hallinan, Why We Make Mistakes: How We Look Without Seeing, Forget Things in Seconds, and Are All Pretty Sure We Are Way Above Average
+Joseph Hallinan, Why We Make Mistakes: How We Look Without Seeing, Forget Things in Seconds, and Are All Pretty Sure We Are Way Above Average3 The invisible gorilla

 Published 11 years after the original experiment, The Invisible Gorilla: And Other Ways Our Intuitions Deceive Us encapsulates Harvard researchers Christopher Chabris and Daniel Simons’ findings on the mechanisms behind this “inattentional blindness” and how they translate into fundamental human behavior.